-The overwhelming part of information astronomers gather from the universe is extracted observing electromagnetic radiation.
+The overwhelming part of the information astronomers gather from the univserse is extracted observing electromagnetic radiation.
 Connecting the observed radiation with the emitted one by, e.g., a stellar surface, and in turn with the radiation produced in the interior of a star requires to study how radiation is produced and transferred.
 Many systems of interest are close to thermal equilibrium, and thus thermal blackbody radiation is of prime interest to us.
+Fig. 2.2 compares the spectrum of the Sun with the one of a blackbody: While strong devations from a blackbody spectrum due to emission and absorption lines are visible, the two spectra agree on average rather well.